Jerry Treñas

-Buenaventura Geronimo Perez Treñas (born December 4, 1956), publicly known as Jerry P. Treñas, is a Filipino politician who served as the mayor of Iloilo City from 2019 to 2025.
+Buenaventura Geronimo Perez Treñas (born December 4, 1956), publicly known as Jerry P. Treñas, is a Filipino lawyer and politician who served as the mayor of Iloilo City from 2019 to 2025.
 He also previously served in that office from 2001 to 2010 and briefly in 1992.
-He also previously served as the Representative of Iloilo City from 2010 to 2019 and was a member of the Iloilo City Council from 1986 to 1992.
+He also previously served as the Representative of Iloilo City from 2010 to 2019 and was a member of the Iloilo City Council from 1986 to 1992 and from 1995-1998.

 Early life

 Treñas was born in Molo, Iloilo City to Efrain Blancaflor Treñas, a World War II veteran and former Constitutional Commissioner, and Soledad Perez-Treñas, a housewife.
 His grandfather, Potenciano Treñas, was a former Senator.
 He has an older sibling, Jose Mari.
 In 1978, he graduated from Ateneo de Manila University with a Bachelor of Arts in Political Science.
 Afterwards, he was hired by Baker McKenzie Law Firm while having pursued law and graduated with honors from the Ateneo de Manila University School of Law in 1982.
 He placed 11th in the 1982 Bar Examinations, with an average score of 88.325%.

 He was inducted, alongside former Iloilo City Mayor Jed Patrick E. Mabilog, as an honorary alumnus of Central Philippine University.